×

 Difference Between Cushing Syndrome and Cushing Disease

 Cushing’s disease is a distinct form of Cushing syndrome.
 It results from a benign pituitary gland tumor that overproduces ACTH, causing the adrenal glands to release excessive cortisol.
-Among individuals with Cushing syndrome, Cushing disease is responsible for over 70% of cases in adults and approximately 60% to 70% of cases in children and adolescents.
+In people with Cushing syndrome, Cushing disease accounts for more than 70% of adult cases and around 60% to 70% of cases in children and teenagers.

 Who Should You Consult?